Charles Ardai: Career

 His first novel, Little Girl Lost (2004) was nominated for both the Edgar Allan Poe Award by the Mystery Writers of America and the Shamus Award by the Private Eye Writers of America.
 His second novel, Songs of Innocence, was called "an instant classic" by The Washington Post, selected as one of the best books of the year by Publishers Weekly, and won the 2008 Shamus Award.
 Both books were written under the alias Richard Aleas and were optioned for the movies by Universal Pictures.

 He received the Edgar Award in 2007 for the short story "The Home Front".
 Ardai's third novel, Fifty-to-One, was published in November 2008.
 It was the fiftieth book in the Hard Case Crime series and the first to be published under Ardai's real name.

 His fourth novel, Hunt Through the Cradle of Fear, is part of a pulp adventure series he created in 2009, describing the globetrotting exploits of a modern-day explorer named Gabriel Hunt.
 Authorship of all the books in this series were originally credited to Gabriel Hunt himself.

-In 2010, he began working as a writer and producer on the SyFy television series Haven, inspired by the Hard Case Crime novel The Colorado Kid by Stephen King.
-The first episode of Haven aired on July 9, 2010 and the last aired on December 17, 2015.
+In 2010, Ardai began working as a writer and producer on the SyFy television series Haven, inspired by the Hard Case Crime novel The Colorado Kid by Stephen King.
+The pilot episode of Haven premiered on July 9, 2010 and the series finale premiered on December 17, 2015.

 In 2015, he received the Ellery Queen Award for his work on Hard Case Crime.

 In 2016, he wrote a novel based on the Shane Black movie The Nice Guys.

-In addition to his writing and publishing activities, Ardai serves as a managing director of the D. E. Shaw group.